iamschulz/ssstyles/page/pages/layout.md

 <a href="https://github.com/iamschulz/ssstyles/blob/main/css/flexgrid.css" data-button>{% svg "github-mark.svg" %} Source</a>

 The flex grid will spread its children evenly across the availbale space.
-It will line-break if necessary and automatically fill uo the next line.
+It will line-break if necessary and automatically fill up the next line.

 ```html
 <div data-flexgrid>